Chrislam: First wave: Ifeoluwa (since 1976)

 Marloes Janson is a specialist on the study of Chrislam in Nigeria, and has conducted extensive research in the area including direct interviews and transcripts of Tella's sermons.
-According to Janson, Tella refers to himself as "an instrument in the hands of God," and that God communicates with him through divine revelations.
+According to Janson, Tella refers to himself as "an instrument in the hands of God," and says that God communicates with him through divine revelations.
 Tella conducts services for a small congregation in Lagos, who meet weekly on Saturdays.
 Tella explains that he did not want to conduct services on Friday because it leant itself to the Muslim faith, nor on Sundays for fear of favoring the Christian faith.
 The Saturday service takes place in Tella's temple, which Janson describes as "a garage-like white building with in the middle a colorful altar that is separated from the prayer ground where, like in a mosque, the congregation sits on the floor."
-Muslim and Christian worship songs are sung, the Quran and Bible are both consulted, and prayers combine Muslim and Christian elements.
+Worship includes Muslim and Christian songs, the Quran and Bible are both consulted, and prayers combine Muslim and Christian elements.
 The sermon is delivered in Yoruba and English.
 In addition to the weekly Saturday service, a Holy Ghost service is held on Friday which constitutes an all-night prayer meeting.
-Once a year, a pilgrimage to "Mount Authority" is made, which lasts for 3 days of uninterrupted prayer and fasting.
-Tella states that like Muslims have Mecca, and Christians have Jerusalem, the holy site of pilgrimage for Chrislamists is Mount Authority, which was divinely chosen by God.
+Once a year, a pilgrimage to "Mount Authority" is made, which lasts for three days of uninterrupted prayer and fasting.
+Tella states that as Muslims have Mecca and Christians have Jerusalem, the holy site of pilgrimage for Chrislamists is Mount Authority, which was divinely chosen by God.

-Tella states that the holy scriptures of Islam and Christianity are "incomplete and contain some inaccuracies."
-Hence, Tella is working on compiling the Ifeoluwa Book, which will be the last Holy Book containing his divine revelations.
+Tella states that the holy scriptures of Islam and Christianity are "incomplete and contain some inaccuracies", so he is working on compiling the Ifeoluwa Book, which will be the last holy book, containing his divine revelations.
 Tella's teachings focus on the closeness of Islam and Christianity, and how God does not love one religion over the other.